threethinggame/threethinggame.github.io/content/post/2020-10-11-the-Remote-event-registration.md

 Registration will close on Wednesday 28th October so please get your registration forms to me before then.

-There are a limited number of places as everyone needs to be able to fit in the big lab and these are on a first come first served basis.

 If you would like to take part but can’t form a team then you can go stag and be a team of one (some people have made this work very well before) or you could identify on your form that you would like to be in a team by using “need a team” as the team name on the form.
 We can then pool you together into teams.
 Where there is a will there is a way.

 ## itch.io